sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/executing-workflows.rst

 Scheduling Workflow Execution with Scheduler of Choice
 ----------------------------------------------------------

-Since Fire workflows can be submitted with Spark-Submit, you can use your scheduler of choice for scheduling the execution of the workflows.
+Since Fire workflows can be submitted with Spark-Submit, you can use your Scheduler of Choice for scheduling the Execution of the Workflows.

-- Click on the 'Schedule' Button of Workflow we want to schedule
+- Click on the 'Schedule' Button of Workflow we want to Schedule

 .. figure:: ../../../_assets/user-guide/workflow/5.PNG
    :alt: Workflow